elizabethmcd/EBPR-MAGs/README.md

 #### rRNA Depletion

 This step is very memory intensive, and takes a lot of time and computing resources to finish.
 We want to deplete the samples of rRNA, because they are not informative for expression purposes, and make up most of the RNA in a sample, and basically are a waste of analysis.
 The program `sortmeRNA` will sort out the rRNA based on publicly available databases.
 The submission script `sortRNA.sub` will perform this on CHTC, and you will need to have downloaded the sortmeRNA.tar.gz tarball.
-However, even with a decent amount of memory and CPUs, the rRNA depletion doesn't complete before the max walltime of 72 hours.
-I also tried splitting up the fastq files with some success using Alex's GEODES scripts for doing so, but have decided to use one of the VMs for this since there are only 6 transcriptomic experiments and they aren't insanely large.
 You will need the shared library package `libgomp1` to run sortmeRNA.
 First index the reference database with:

 ```
 ./indexdb_rna --ref ./rRNA_databases/silva-bac-16s-id90.fasta,./index/silva-bac-16s-db:\./rRNA_databases/silva-bac-23s-id98.fasta,./index/silva-bac-23s-db:./rRNA_databases/silva-arc-16s-id95.fasta,./index/silva-arc-16s-db:./rRNA_databases/silva-arc-23s-id98.fasta,./index/silva-arc-23s-db:./rRNA_databases/silva-euk-18s-id95.fasta,./index/silva-euk-18s-db:./rRNA_databases/silva-euk-28s-id98.fasta,./index/silva-euk-28s:./rRNA_databases/rfam-5s-database-id98.fasta,./index/rfam-5s-db:./rRNA_databases/rfam-5.8s-database-id98.fasta,./index/rfam-5.8s-db